Eric Rosewall — Program Director

 Ted is a habitat biologist who works on land use policy and fish and wildlife conservation.
 He has worked for Indian Tribes, nonprofit organizations, as well as Oregon and Washington departments of Fish and Wildlife.
 Ted is a native Oregonian and enjoys running wild rivers, backpacking, trail running, gardening, botanizing, and destroying pavement.
 He has witnessed first-hand the devastating impacts of stormwater on downstream aquatic habitats.
 He has been instrumental in permitting projects, raingarden design, grant-writing, organizing volunteers and working with contractors.
 Ted heads up Depave’s policy working group.
 Contact Ted

-Emily learned about Depave through her work on Portland’s “1,000 Gardens” initiative.
-As Policy Coordinator in City Commissioner Nick Fish’s office, she’s had the opportunity to work on several projects that improve Portland’s livability.
-Before landing the gig in City Hall, she worked on the Equity Atlas Project with the Coalition for a Livable Future and was the Kitchen Garden Project Coordinator for a non-profit called Garden-Raised Bounty.
+Emily learned about Depave through her work on Portland’s “1,000 Gardens” initiative in City Commissioner Nick Fish’s office.
+She currently serves as the program coordinator for the State of Oregon’s Climate and Health Program.
+She has also worked on the Equity Atlas Project with the Coalition for a Livable Future and the Kitchen Garden Project with a non-profit called Garden-Raised Bounty.
 Originally from Olympia, she has a degree in Community and Environmental Planning from the University of Washington and a Masters in Public Health with a Graduate Sustainability Certificate from Portland State University.
 Emily joined the board just days after her son, Jasper, turned one.
 Contact Emily

 Nathan is a graduate of Whitworth University in 1997, and received his Bachelor of Science.
 He started a sea kayaking company in British Columbia Canada in late 1999, using his passion for the outdoors and love of nature to create an experience for individuals outside of the daily bricks and mortar grind.
 Over the next 6 years he developed his business acumen, development and interpersonal skills creating a strong small business.
 In the fall of 2005 he sold his company and the following spring took a management position with Recreation Equipment Inc. at the Seattle Flagship store where he managed both retail and operation divisions of the store.
 In 2009 Nathan looked to take his passion for people and the outdoors in another direction.
 Since 2010, he has been working as a counselor and outdoor guide for Santiam Crossing and its parent company Catherine Freer.
 Mentoring youth, providing positive experiences and creating a space for positive change and growth has been the driving force for Nathan’s motivation.
 He is currently working at P:ear, filling a pivotal role as the Transition Coordinator and Wilderness Programs Director.
 Contact Nathan